singapaul/26PairsTS/README.md

 1) Refactor copyToClipboard to a custom hook
 2) fix header logo to correct image
+3) fix local storage but lets tidy up a new line per game mode
+1) update modals to pull from redux instead of localStorage
+11) need to get stats modal to access the difficulty selected in the mode i.e. gameStats['gameDifficulty'].bestTurns (currently hardcoded to daily shuffle)
+3) Can we set our initial bestScores data from redux as well?
  ### 24th feb
 1) lets create .styles.ts files and move our styled components to seperate files. - DONE
 2) Tidy up the board and header components - DONE